These Old Cookbooks

 Water

-1. Fry bacon chunks in a large skillet until crisp; remove bacon onto a paper towel to drain.
+1. Fry bacon chunks in a large skillet until crisp; remove bacon onto a paper towel-lined plate to drain.

-2. Add chopped cabbage, onions, salt, pepper and sugar to the bacon grease; sauté for 3 to 4 minutes.
+2. Chop cabbage and onions, and add with salt, pepper and sugar to the bacon drippings; sauté for 3 to 4 minutes.

 3. Lower heat to medium low, and add water and bacon.

-4. Cover with a lid; cook, stirring occasionally for 20 minutes.
+4. Cover the pan-fried cabbage with a lid; cook, stirring occasionally for 20 minutes.

 For the full recipe steps and ingredient amounts for how do I make fried cabbage with bacon grease, scroll to the bottom of this post.